scala-js/scala-js-website/doc/js-interoperability.md

 Methods can have varargs, denoted by `*` like in regular Scala.
 They map to JavaScript varargs, i.e., the method is called with more arguments.

+### JavaScript field/method names and their Scala counterpart

+Sometimes, a JavaScript API defines fields and/or methods with names that do not fell right in Scala.
+For example, jQuery objects feature a method named `val()`, which, obviously, is a keyword in Scala.

+They can be defined in Scala in two ways.
+The trivial one is simply to use backquotes to escape them in Scala:

+    def `val`(): js.String
+    def `val`(v: js.String): this.type

+However, it becomes annoying very quickly.
+An often better solution is to use the `scala.js.annotation.JSName` annotation to specify the JavaScript name to use, which can be different from the Scala name:

+    @JSName("val")
+    def value(): js.String
+    @JSName("val")
+    def value(v: js.String): this.type

 ### JavaScript classes

 It is also possible to define JavaScript *classes* as Scala classes inheriting,